-The Academic Technology Approval Scheme (ATAS) is enshrined in UK Immigration Law.
-It requires all international students subject to existing UK Immigration permissions, who are applying to study for a postgraduate qualification in certain sensitive subjects, knowledge of which could be used in programmes to develop weapons of mass destruction (WMDs) or their means of delivery, to apply for an Academic Technology Approval Scheme (ATAS) certificate before they can study in the UK.
+The subjects and research areas are those where knowledge could be used in programmes to develop Advanced Conventional Military Technology (ACMT), weapons of mass destruction (WMDs) or their means of delivery.
+Researchers and students in these sensitive subjects must apply for an Academic Technology Approval Scheme (ATAS) certificate before they can study or start research in the UK.

 Already in the UK on a non-student visa

 If you have Indefinite Leave to Remain (ILR) in the UK, you do not need an ATAS certificate to study in the UK.

 If you’re in the process of applying for asylum in the UK, you must apply for an ATAS certificate to study in the UK.

 All other time-limited visas need an ATAS certificate if you are studying for an ATAS-relevant qualification in the UK.